History of Portugal: Etymology

-The word Portugal derives from the Latin attested compound Portus Cale.
-The name Portucale evolved into Portugale during the 7th and 8th centuries, and by the 9th century, that term was used extensively to refer to the region between the rivers Douro and Minho, the Minho flowing along what would become the northern Portugal–Spain border.
-By the 11th and 12th centuries, Portugale was already referred to as Portugal.
+Around 200 BC, the Romans took the Iberian Peninsula from the Carthaginians during the Second Punic War.
+In the process they conquered Cale, renaming it Portus Cale ('Port of Cale') and incorporating it in the province of Gaellicia with its capital in Bracara Augusta (modern day Braga, Portugal).
+During the Middle Ages, the region around Portus Cale became known by the Suebi and Visigoths as Portucale.
+The name Portucale changed into Portugale during the 7th and 8th centuries.
+By the 9th century, Portugale was used extensively to refer to the region between the rivers Douro and Minho, the Minho flowing along what would become the northern Portugal–Spain border.
+By the 11th and 12th centuries, Portugale, Portugallia, Portvgallo or Portvgalliae was already referred to as Portugal.